aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 To solve this problem you need to configure DNS in Route 53.

  ## 4) Configuring DNS zone using Route 53
 To configurate DNS zone with ELB it's necessary first of all a DNS Zone configurated.
 After that you just need to change the value of entry A (normally an IP) with the ELB DNS.
-To perfom this, select "Alias: Yes", find the ELB e select.
+To perfom this, select "Alias: Yes", find the recent ELB created and select it.

  ![DNS](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/DNS.PNG?raw=t)

  It's necessary a couple of minutes for the DNS zone understand there are a ELB between EC2 IP.
-If you do all things correctly just enter with the domain name to access the server thought EBL.
+If you did all things correctly just enter with the domain name to access the server through EBL.

  ![SUCCESS](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Success.PNG?raw=t)